li23179/gol/README.md

 Note: you can run more than one server by changing the `port` flag number.

+### Local Controller

-Lastly, if you want to run the game then run the following command on terminal:
+Lastly, if you want to run the game locally then run the following command on terminal:
 ```
 go run .
 ```